FryingDutch/DoubleDutch/README.md

 ```

-## Cluster mode
+## Replication and fault-tolerance
 Distributed locks are used for roughly [two reasons](https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html):
 - **Efficiency**: Taking a lock saves you from unnecessarily doing the same work twice (e.g. some expensive computation).
 - **Correctness**: Taking a lock prevents concurrent processes from stepping on each others’ toes and messing up the state of your system.

-When you're using DoubleDutch for the latter reason, you cannot use DoubleDutch in cluster mode.
-When employing DoubleDutch for efficiency reasons, though, you can easily spin up multiple instances (on different servers).
-In that case, you have to ensure that the clients are aware of all the hostnames.
-When one server is down, clients can try to acquire a lock at the 'next' DoubleDutch instances.
+When your locks fall in the latter category, it is _currently_ difficult to deploy DoubleDutch in a fault-tolerant way.
+If, on the other hand, it does not matter that clients _accidentally_ acquire the same lock, you can use Double Dutch with your favourite container orchestrator (e.g. Docker Swarm](https://docs.docker.com/engine/swarm/)).
+In that case, you can have the orchestrator take care of spinning up another (single) DoubleDutch instance when one of the nodes in your cluster goes down.

 ## Known issues and limitations
 - No implementation for a correctness focused backup server yet